 17. Make sure both GNOME and KDE are selected in the group of Desktop Environments.
 Do not select any other software packages at this time.
-(You can always add more software later, but don't do it with this older Fedora release.
-You only have 8GB of space available.)
+(You could always add more software later, but don't do it with this older Fedora release; install something more recent.
+You only have 8 GB of space available.)
 Click Next.